Skip to the content

 Does the UK have free healthcare?

-Most healthcare services in the UK are free to residents.
+The UK provides mostly free healthcare services for residents.
 The National Health Service (NHS) is funded via National Insurance payments, ensuring essential care, such as doctor visits and hospital stays, are available without charge at the point of service.

 Doctor Holding A Patients Hand